 Save up to 10 percent on your heating bill by programming your thermostat to a lower temperature at night and after you leave for work.

-It's recommended that you don't reduce the temperature more than 3 - 4 degrees Celsius.
+It's recommended that you don't reduce the temperature more than 3 - 4 degrees Celsius, or about 6 - 8 degrees Fahrenheit.

 When using your wood-burning fireplace, split wood into pieces that are 10-15cm (4-6-inches) in diameter.